 Since you are in charge of the Retreat, you can decide to make it fit your budget.
 Most Personal Retreats will cost you nothing financially.

 The frequency of your retreat must be predicated by the frequency you feel you need a regular break.
 The retreat can minimally be at least a few hours in length or up to half a day to a full day or a couple of days.
 Those who have the luxury of leave can have longer retreats.

 1. Pick the spot

 A healthy personal retreat will be enhanced by your choice of place.
 You may wish to select a place where the environment enables you to be calm, and if possible quiet.
-Greenery and scenery boosts the flow of good hormones into your system.
+Greenery and scenery boost the flow of good hormones into your system.
 The seaside or riverside, a park, or a field are good choices.

 You may wish to also go to your place of comfort or a safe place.
 Some people like to hide in a cosy booth of a coffee shop.
 Some people do well with music in the background.
-Remember, the choice of spot and the ambience, will have a significant impact on the outcome of your Retreat.
+Remember, the choice of spot and the ambience will have a significant impact on the outcome of your Retreat.

 2. Dress Appropriately